-The board approved school calendar includes 10 staff development days per school year, which include the annual staff meeting in August, three days prior to the start of school, and six days interspersed throughout the school year.
+The board-approved school calendar includes 10 staff development days per school year, which include the annual staff meeting in August, three days prior to the start of school, and six days interspersed throughout the school year.
 Additional staff development days are scheduled as needed and staff are paid hourly to attend.
-Two examples are: Core Training for all new employees and the Personalized Learning Institute.
+Two examples are: Aloha Training for all new employees and the Personalized Learning Cohort (certificate course) for teachers.

-- Human Resources staff conducts yearly supervisor trainings and ensures that all supervisors receive the Supervisor Handbook. - Human Resources Department conducts staff development and training annually for all classified staff. - All staff receives Pupil Services Compliance Training within the first months of employment.
-Training includes an overview of the school's mission, vision, and graduate learner outcomes, internal job functions, and schoolwide compliance issues. - All teachers that teach and/or develop online curriculum and instruction attend professional development and training in order to remain current with online learning best practices.
-The school also has an Academic Technology Specialist to troubleshoot, create processes and procedures and support the online learning classes. - Springs staff and board members are encouraged to attend job related conferences including the APLUS+ conference for charter schools and the California Association of Charter School's conference. - All staff has access to additional online training with over 140 online training videos through Lynda.com and hr.springscs.org (Springs HR Online).
+- Professional development for teachers includes 3 Data Days per year, 5 Blended Learning PLC Days, and 2 all staff training days. - Human Resources staff conducts yearly supervisor trainings and ensures that all supervisors receive the Supervisor Handbook. - Human Resources Department conducts staff development and training annually for all classified staff. - All staff receives Pupil Services Compliance Training within the first months of employment.
+Training includes an overview of the school's mission, vision, and graduate learner outcomes, internal job functions, and schoolwide compliance issues. - All teachers that utilize online curriculum and platforms attend professional development and training in order to remain current with online learning best practices.
+The school also has an Academic Technology Specialist to troubleshoot, create processes and procedures and support the online learning classes. - Springs staff and board members are encouraged to attend job related conferences including the APLUS+, California Association of Charter School's, California Charter School Development Center's, and other conferences. - All staff has access to additional online training with over 140 online training videos through Lynda.com and hr.springscs.org (Springs HR Online).
 A Certificate of completion is awarded to staff when individual trainings are complete.
 Training completion is monitored by Human Resources staff. - Site safety meetings include monthly staff development and training, as well as certification and training in CERT, CPR, and emergency procedures. - Springs offers Teacher Career Pathways where professional development opportunities are offered to staff members.
 These pathways set clear, high standards for instructional excellence.
 They provide frequent training and feedback to help teachers learn and grow.
-The Teacher Career Pathways is a 4 stage system: 1) Emerging Teachers, 2) Distinguished Teachers, 3) Lead Teachers, and 4) Master Teachers. - Each summer, the Personalized Learning Institute offers teachers the opportunity to develop personalized learning pedagogy. - Educational Specialists who are new to homeschool teaching are assigned a mentor.
+The Teacher Career Pathways is a 4 stage system: 1) Emerging Teachers, 2) Distinguished Teachers, 3) Lead Teachers, and 4) Master Teachers. - Each summer, the Personalized Learning Institute offers five full days of training for the teachers the opportunity to develop personalized learning pedagogy.
+This is followed up with seven meeting days throughout the school year to hone their skills. - Educational Specialists who are new to homeschool teaching are assigned a mentor.